Custer, South Dakota: History

 Custer has had a smaller population and been less wealthy than the Northern Hills cities of Deadwood and Lead.
 In addition to gold, Custer and other cities based their economies on the extraction of industrial minerals, which are still important to the regional economy.

 Custer annually observes a "Gold Discovery Days" celebration and festivities over the last full weekend of July.
 This heritage tourism event celebrates the embezzlement of gold by the Custer expedition in nearby French Creek and the subsequent founding of the town.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.54 sqmi, of which 2.53 sqmi is land and 0.01 sqmi is water.

-Custer has been assigned the ZIP code 57730 and the FIPS place code 15140.
-Its primary telephone exchange is 673 in area code 605.